hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **SDG 5 "Gender equality":** One of the goals of the project was to establish a childcare support programme for children of waste pickers.

 **SDG 12 "Responsible consumption and production":** Development of an economically sustainable plastic collection model and design of a supply chain for collected plastic waste are supposed to contribute to responsible production, while the awareness campaign fosters responsible consumption.

+### 8. Marine Plastic Litter Reduction Acceleration

+**UNDP ID:** [00123967][11] <br/>
+**Dates:** Nov 2019 - Dec 2024 (ongoing) <br/>
+**Location:** Indonesia <br/>
+**Budget:** 1.03 million USD <br/>
+**Funders:** Ministry Of Foreign Affairs of Norway

+The aim of this project was to assist the national government in coordinating the progress on the National Action Plan (NAP) for Marine Debris Handling via strengthening of the Secretariat's capacity to  coordinate the five task force units.
+In Indonesia, the Secretariat is the government ministry responsible for providing technical, administrative, and analytical support to the President and Vice President in the exercise of their state powers.

+In 2021, a Reporting System for monitoring and evaluation of progress made on the NAP implementation was established.
+Through this system, the NAP Implementing Team is now able to monitor the progress of each of the ministries.
+This was supported by a policy brief and a database of national and regional government policies on waste management and marine plastic pollution.
+Additionally, evaluation meetings have been held where representatives of the ministries updated each other on their respective ministry’s achievements and future plans.
+An annual report for the President of Indonesia on the progress of marine plastic pollution handling was prepared.

+Integrated national land-based and sea-based waste data platform was created to make marine plastic debris reduction calculations easy.
+A coordination meeting with two maritime transport companies, Pelindo III and ASDP Indonesia Ferry, ensured that their data will be integrated with the national data platform.

+In 2021, a policy brief regarding the use of trash booms in the 10 most plastic-polluted rivers was published.
+This was followed by the installation of a trash boom and a clean-up in the Mangrove Conservation Forest area in Denpasar, Bali.
+The event, organised in partnership with the Ministry of Environment and Forestry, engaged the local government, fishermen, NGOs and communities.
+Separately, waste management facilities have been procured in Labuan Bajo, a tourist destination on Flores island, and design of activities aimed at changing waste management behaviours began.

+To increase awareness about the need to reduce marine plastic pollution, social media campaigns have been conducted on Facebook, Twitter and Instagram; including the use of InstaStories and short videos on YouTube.
+To reach a wider audience, two live sessions about marine plastic pollution were held on Kompas TV, a national television channel, in collaboration with the Ministry of Communication and Information.
+The youth were targeted through an e-learning program and EUPHORIA comic and writing competition, which attracted over 1,400 entries from across Indonesia.

+The Secretariat launched the Interfaith Indonesian Waste Charity Movement (GRADASI) in collaboration with the Ministry of Religion, the Indonesian Ulema Council, country's top Islamic scholars body, and the Mosque Council.
+As part of this movement, 6 pioneer mosques and 50 branch mosques collected and sold 30 tons of household waste in 2021.
+This was followed by webinars and clean-ups organised by churches, in collaboration with Indonesia Plastic Recycling Association (ADUPI) and two large corporates (Mayora and Danone).

+**SDG 12 "Responsible consumption and production":**

+**SDG 14 "Life below water":**